President Biden has signed The American Rescue Plan of 2021.

 The best part of subsidies is that while they are calculated against the silver benchmark plan, they are not tied to it.
-Meaning, those subsidies can be spent toward any plan on the Individual Marketplace.
+Which means those subsidies can be spent toward any plan.

 Example: Family qualifies for $333 per month in subsidies.
 They find an HSA plan for $350, meaning they would pay just $17 per month.
 Or, they select a Platinum plan for $1,200, meaning they would pay $867 per month.

 That said, these subsidies do look more like discounts, rather than credits.
 It is important to have help evaluating the options, since there are actually more products today than ever before on the Marketplace.

 The American Rescue Plan has increased subsidies for 2021 and 2022 by lowering the percentage of income limit.
 It is effective immediately and rolls out as quickly as each impacted government agency can arrange it.